NFPA encourages grillers to keep safety in mind

 - Propane and charcoal BBQ grills should only be used outdoors.

-- Keep your grill clean by removing grease or fat buildup from the grates and in the trays below.
+- Keep your grill clean by removing grease and fat buildup from the grates and trays below.

 - Never leave your grill unattended.

-or download NFPA’s safety tips sheet on grilling for easy access.
+For additional information and resources including tips for outdoor cooking with portable grills, visit www.nfpa.org/grilling or download NFPA’s safety tip sheet on grilling for easy access.